-- Class attendance, participation, and reading of the assigned materials.
+- Reading of the assigned materials.

+- Class attendance and participation.
+Students are also encouraged to take notes on the lectures, which are the main basis for the exams.

-- One quiz (10% of the final grade).
+- One guiz (10% of the final grade).

-- Three exams (each 30% of the final grade).
+- Three exams (90%).

 Required Texts

 - Poceski, Mario.
 Introducing Chinese Religions (Routledge, 2009).
 Also available as an e-book, titled Chinese Religions: the eBook (JBE Online Books, ibeonlinebooks.org/eBooks/chineseReligions).
 Students can use either version of the book. - Sommer, Deborah, ed.
 Chinese Religion: An Anthology of Sources (Oxford UP, 1995).